xolanintsibande/retail-analytics-readiness-tracker/README.md

 # retail-analytics-readiness-tracker
 PartyRock AI app that measures job readiness for retail analytics roles in Gauteng.
 Compares your portfolio and skills against actual job postings.
 Built for AWS AI &amp; ML Scholars Program with Accenture &amp; Udacity.
-# Retail Analytics Job Readiness Tracker

-A PartyRock AI app that measures your actual hiring readiness for retail analytics roles by comparing your portfolio and skills against real job market requirements in Gauteng, South Africa.

 ## The Problem